 - Stable structure and secure fabric to protect against weather conditions

-Camel Crown is sneaking into slightly larger tents but still an excellent outdoor camping tent options for kids looking to start independently camping with friends.
-Waterproof and windproof its excellent for camping in all seasons.
+Camel Crown sneaks into slightly larger tents but is still an excellent outdoor camping tent option for kids who want to start independently camping with friends.
+Waterproof and windproof it’s excellent for camping in all seasons.

 Just remember, practice makes perfect.
 No matter what sort of tent you invest in for your child, get them to test it in the backyard before you go.
 Get them familiar with the order for getting items out of the bag and the steps to follow.

 You may also want to check out more advice and reviews from our camping and outdoor adventure series on Our Globetrotters:

 - Essential gear you need camping with a baby